Let’s say you want to contribute with a new feature to an open source project hosted on GitHub.

-After some inactivity on your fork your local repo is outdated, how can you update your fork getting code from the main repo?
+After some time your local repo might become outdated.
+How can you update your fork by getting the most recent version from the main repo?

 $ git remote add upstream git://github.com/octocat/Spoon-Knife.git